Onyok Pineda: Life and career

-Xymon Ezekiel Nulos Pineda was born on October 1, 2010, in Bacoor, Cavite.
+Onyok Pineda was born as Xymon Ezekiel Nulos Pineda on October 1, 2010, in Bacoor, Cavite.
+He finished elementary school at Real Central Elementary School in 2023.

 Pineda came to fame when he joined a segment called "Mini-Me" in the variety show It's Showtime and made a young impersonation of the Filipino singer Bamboo.
 Pineda started his acting career in Ang Probinsyano as Onyok the adoptive son of Cardo.
 Pineda is one of the cast in The Super Parental Guardians as Ernie Gaspar, a brother of Megan Gaspar role of Awra Briguela.